Trauma

 For general questions regarding North Carolina’s Trauma System, send an email to amy.douglas@dhhs.nc.gov

-For North Carolina Trauma Program Contacts click here
+North Carolina Trauma Center Contacts

 THE NORTH CAROLINA TRAUMA CENTER